Why should I care about "Climate Change"?

-Circumstances like those resulting from hurricane Harvey are tragic.
-Unfortunately, these types of hurricanes and other storms, according to the data, are the result of the earth fighing to stay balanced, and may occur more frequently, and get more intense as time goes on.
+Circumstances like those resulting from hurricane Harvey and Katrina, and all other major hurricanes are tragic.
+Unfortunately, these types of hurricanes and other storms, according to the data, are the result of the earth fighting to stay balanced, and may occur more frequently, and get more intense as time goes on.

 Two main points:

-In the simplest of terms, the idea is that global climate change is caused by heat that stays in the earth’s atmosphere longer than it should.
-There are tons of reasons why that’s the case, but that’s a slightly different topic (feel free to contact me if you want to hear more about it!).
+In the simplest of terms, the idea is that Global Climate Change is caused by heat that stays in the earth’s atmosphere longer than it should.
+There are tons of reasons why that’s the case, but that’s a slightly different topic (feel free to read this article if you want to hear more about it!).
 Because of this, significant and generally negative things happen often called “global warming” but more scientifically known as “global climate change”.

 The fact of the matter is that climate change is a worldwide phenomenon, and is directly related to human activity.
 The reason scientists know that these changes at least somewhat our fault basically stems from the fact that within the last 120 years, the population of the entire earth has gone from a TOTAL of 1.8 billion people in 1900 to what it is today, 7.5 billion people in 2017.